KewkLW/dataset_stuffs/convert_webpage_to_text/readme.md

-# Convert site to a text file
+# Web Scraping using Puppeteer

 This repository contains a script for web scraping using Puppeteer, a Node library that provides a high-level API to control Chrome or Chromium over the DevTools Protocol.